baileylamm/baileylamm/README.md

 # Hi, I'm Bailey! 👋

 ### I'm a senior at the Tippie College of Business, The University of Iowa.
-I am studying business analytics, finance, and risk management and insurance, and this page features some of my work developed in my courses.
+I am studying business analytics, finance, and risk management and insurance, and this page features some of my work.

 -------